An educational trip to China: Reflections of a philosopher

 Through the way in which the West knows how to deal with the rebirth and return of China, it will be possible to evaluate if the West has decided to really put an end to the century of its deepest moral depravity.
 At least the left should know how to interpret the most advanced and the most progressive components of Western culture!

-The Italian-language original can be found at: http://domenicolosurdo.blogspot.com
+The Italian-language original can be found at: domenicolosurdo.blogspot.com

 Translated into English by John Catalinotto.